 However, achieving optimal maize productivity is hindered by several biotic and abiotic constraints, among which weed infestation poses a major challenge.
 Weeds are one of the primary yield-limiting factors in maize cultivation, competing aggressively with the crop for nutrients, moisture, sunlight, and space.
 As a wide spaced crop, maize is often subjected to heavy weed infestation, particularly during germination to 45 days after sowing (DAS) causes a maximum reduction in the yield of maize (Das et al., 2016).
 It is reported that the yield losses in hybrid maize due to weeds in the absence of weed management practices ranged from 44.1 to 49.1 % (Jat et al., 2018).

 Conventional weed management relies heavily on chemical herbicides, which, although effective, pose serious concerns on the environment.
 Indiscriminate use of herbicides could create many environmental and health related problems globally, in addition to resistance development in weeds (Jabran et al., 2015).
 Environmental pollution, development of herbicidal resistance, shift in weed flora and residual toxicity in soil and water are some of the serious threats of excessive use of synthetic herbicides.
-Non-chemical weed management is a sustainable approach in managing weeds, leveraging cultural, mechanical and biological methods to suppress weed growth effectively.
+Non-chemical weed management is a sustainable approach in managing weeds, leveraging on cultural, mechanical and biological methods to suppress weed growth effectively.
 Given the increasing global emphasis on sustainable agriculture and reduced chemical dependency, evaluating the effectiveness of non-chemical weed management on weed dynamics in hybrid maize becomes imperative.

 2. MATERIALS AND METHODS